LeOS-GSI/LeOS-Cam/README.md

 # LeOS-Cam
-still in WiP
+still in WiP,. .
-app includes google code which needs to removed before I can use it with LeOS
+app includes google code which needs removed before I can use it with LeOS